 Apoaequorin 10 mg | Apoaequorin 20 mg | Apoaequorin 10 mg |

-As you can see Extra Strength contains 20 mg of apoaequorin vs. 10 mg in regular strength.
-Prevagen Chewables also contains 10 mg of apoaequorin.
-There is also an extra-strength chewable version (not depicted in the table) which has 20 mg of apoaequorin.
+Extra Strength contains 20 mg of apoaequorin compared to 10 mg in the regular strength variant.
+Additionally, Prevagen Chewables consists of 10 mg of apoaequorin.
+It's worth noting that there's also an extra-strength chewable version (not shown in the table) with 20 mg of apoaequorin.

 The Supplement Facts label tells us it has 50 micrograms (mcg) of vitamin D. This is about 800 IU.